Protect Yourself Against the Next Big Quake

-Some policies will include additional coverage that pays for building upgrades that might be needed to bring older homes up to code.
-Normally, if your basic plan doesn’t include this, you can sometimes add it for an additional cost by upgrading your plan.
+Some policies also include additional coverage that pays for building upgrades that might be needed to bring older homes up to code.
+If your basic plan doesn’t include this, you can sometimes include it for an additional cost by upgrading your plan.

 Protecting a home’s contents

-You can add extra coverage that insures personal property or provides temporary living expenses should you have to rent while your home is rebuilt.
+You can add extra coverage to insure personal property or provide temporary living expenses should you have to rent while the home is rebuilt.
 Most insurers offer upgraded plans that cover extra items.

 Earthquake coverage might not, however, cover all the damage caused to your home.
 An earthquake policy, for example, won’t cover damage to your vehicles.
-Damage caused to your cars in an earthquake would normally be covered by comprehensive auto insurance.
+Damage caused to your cars would normally be covered by comprehensive auto insurance.

 Likewise, fires and flooding are usually not covered by earthquake insurance.
 A fire that results from an earthquake would typically be covered by your home policy.
 As for floods, a large offshore earthquake could potentially cause inland flooding.
-A homeowner, however, would usually need separate flood insurance to cover any flood damage caused by that event as most standard home policies won’t provide coverage for floods.
+A homeowner would usually need separate flood insurance to cover any flood damage caused by that event.
+Most standard home policies won’t provide coverage for floods.

 Cost of earthquake insurance

-Homeowners in higher risk areas for an earthquake pay higher premiums for the insurance.
+Homeowners in higher risk areas for an earthquake pay higher premiums.
 A standard policy covers the replacement costs of your home.
 So, the higher the value of your home, the more the policy will cost.